mmbdtp/2022/seq-analysis/installing.md

 ### Installing software via conda (shovill)
-This an example of how to install `shovill` in it's own environment, which we will need later.
+This an example of how to install `shovill` in it's own environment.
+This is an example if you are not clear on the syntax.
+If the tools above are working, you should be fine for further exercises.

 ```
 conda create -n shovill shovill